kevinding0218/InterviewDocuments/Q and A/System Design/Design Rate Limiter.md

 		- in the hour bucket, add sum between 00 ~ 22 (total of 23 queries)
 		- in the second bucket, add sum between yesterday 23:30:34 ~ 23:30:59 (total of 26 queries)
 		- in the minute bucket, add sum between yesterday 23:31 ~ 23:59 (total of 29 queries)
-		- total query would be 34 + 30 + 23 + 26 + 29 = 142 querie
+		- total query would be 34 + 30 + 23 + 26 + 29 = 142 queries
 - e.g: cannot reset password for more than 5 times in one hour

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MjcxOTQ1OCwyMTAwNzI0NzMyLC0zNT
+eyJoaXN0b3J5IjpbNDAyMjY2ODY5LDIxMDA3MjQ3MzIsLTM1OD
-g1MTE4NTQsLTIxMTM1MDA3MjAsLTIxNTMxMTM0MCw3MzA5OTgx
+UxMTg1NCwtMjExMzUwMDcyMCwtMjE1MzExMzQwLDczMDk5ODEx
-MTZdfQ==
+Nl19
 -->